Tesla rival Nio tumbles to record low after deliveries disappoint

 (Reuters) - U.S.-listed shares of Tesla rival Nio Inc (NIO.N) tumbled 25% on Tuesday after the Chinese electric carmaker posted a drop in quarterly vehicle sales, blaming a cut in subsidies and weak demand.

-China has been steadily rolling back subsidies on zero-emission vehicles, with plans to phase them out after 2020 amid criticism that some firms have become overly reliant on the funds.
+China has been steadily rolling back subsidies on new energy vehicles, with plans to phase them out after 2020 amid criticism that some firms have become overly reliant on the funds.

-This has led to a slowdown in vehicles sales due to a price rise.
-Sales of zero-emission vehicles in China fell 4.7% in July from a year earlier, witnessing its first drop in more than two years, according to here data from China Association of Automobile Manufacturers (CAAM).
+This has raised prices of electric vehicles, resulting in a slowdown in sales.
+Sales of new energy vehicles, which comprise electric battery cars as well as plug-in electric hybrids, fell 4.7% in July from a year earlier, witnessing their first drop in more than two years, according to here data from the China Association of Automobile Manufacturers (CAAM).

 Nio said earlier this year subsidies for its ES8 car, a pure-electric, seven-seat sport-utility vehicle seen as a rival to Tesla’s Model X, were slashed to 11,520 yuan ($1,620.87) beginning June 26 from 67,500 yuan last year.